Zeutschler/tinyolap/README.md

 Although this sounds very complicated, TinyOlap is actually very easy to use and should be suitable for all levels of Python and database skills.
 Enjoy...

+## Getting started
 **To get started**, please visit the **TinyOlap documentation** at [https://tinyolap.com](https://tinyolap.com)

-Or, just clone the repo and run our most basic sample [/samples/tiny.py](https://github.com/Zeutschler/tinyolap/blob/main/samples/tiny.py).
+Or, for the curious, just clone the repo and run our most basic sample [/samples/tiny.py](https://github.com/Zeutschler/tinyolap/blob/main/samples/tiny.py).

-## How to use TinyOlap
+## How To Set up A Simple Database
-As said, TinyOlap is a '*model-driven OLAP database*'.
-That implies, that you first need to build a data model defining your data space.
-Then you can import data, write data to individual cells or areas in the database or enter data manually through a frontend.
-TiynOlap does not (yet) provide a frontend, but an Excel add-in and a web frontend are on the list.

-### Example
-Let's say you need to do a business plan for your car company for the next year based on actual data.
-1. The first step is to think about the **dimensions** that best describe your business. e.g., you want plan monthly figures for the upcoming year.
-The best way is to split this up into 2 separate dimensions, one for the **monthes** and one for the **years**.

-   Then you have your **products**, and the **countries** you sell them to.
-Finally, you need to differentiate between actual and plan, and also have some figures like Sales, Cost and Income.
-All this accumulates in the following **6 dimensions** fully representing your business:
-   - **[datatype]** := Actual, Plan, Forecast
-   - **[years]** := 2020, 2021, 2022, ...
-   - **[months]** := Jan, Feb, ... , Dec, **Q1**, ... **Q4**, **Year**
-   - **[products]** := Model 3, Model S, Model X, **Total**
-   - **[countries]** := USA, Canada, Mexico, **North America**, ... , **Europe**, **Total**
-   - **[measures]** := Quantity, Sales, Cost, **Income**, Tax, **Net Income**

-2. The second and already last step is to **build a cube** - a multidimensional space, equivalent to a table in a relational database - to holds your data.
-Let's call this cube **'Tesla'**
-   - **Cube:[tesla]** := [datatype, years, monyths, products, countries, measures]
+Let's try to build a data model to support the quarterly business planning process of a well-known car manufacturer.

+    from tinyolap.database import Database

+    # setup a new database
+    db = Database("tesla")

+    # define dimensions
+    data_type = db.dimension_add("datatype")
+                .member_add(["Actual", "Plan", "Act vs. Pl"])
+    years = db.dimension_add("years")
+                .member_add(["2021", "2022", "2023", "2024", "2025"])
+    periods = db.dimension_add("periods")
+                .member_add("Year", ["Q1", "Q2", "Q3", "Q4"])
+    regions = db.dimension_add("regions")
+                .member_add("Total", ["North", "South", "West", "East"])
+    products = db.dimension_add("products")
+                .member_add("Total", ["Model S", "Model 3", "Model X", "Model Y"])

+    # create a cube
+    cube = db.cube_add("sales", [data_type, years, periods, regions, products])

+Now that our 5-dimensional database is setup, we can start to write data to and read data from the cube.
+TinyOlap uses slicing syntax ``[dim1, dim2, ..., dimN]`` for simple but elegant cell access.
+PLease be aware, that the order of the dimension members in the slicer really matters.

+    # write some value to the cube
+    cube["Actual", "2021", "Q1", "North", "Model S"] = 1000.0
+    cube["Actual", "2021", "Q2", "West", "Model S"] = 500.0
+    cube["Actual", "2021", "Q3", "West", "Model 3"] = 20.0

+    # read values
+    v = cube["Actual", "2021", "Q1", "North", "Model S"]  # returns 1000.0
+    v = cube["Actual", "2025", "Q1", "East", "Model X"]   # returns 0.0
+    v = cube["Actual", "2021", "Year", "West", "Total"]   # returns 1500.0
+    v = cube["Actual", "2021", "Year", "Total", "Total"]  # returns 1520.0

-## Why building an in-memory database in plain Python?
+## Why Building An In-Memory Database In Plain Python?
-TinyOlap started as a by-product of a research project - I simply needed a super-light-weight MOLAP database.
+TinyOlap started as a by-product of a research project - we simply needed a super-light-weight MOLAP database.
-But there was no, so I build one.
+But there was none that fits our needs, so I build one.
 TinyOlap is very suitable for educational purposes in computer science as well as in business studies.
-I use TinyOlap for my master class students in "Business Analytics" at the HSD University for Applied Science in Düsseldorf (Germany).
-Although Tinyolap is escpecially helpfull for experimental business purposes.
+I also used TinyOlap for my master class students in "Business Analytics" at the HSD University for Applied Science in Düsseldorf (Germany) to show case the use of an OLAP database.

 TinyOlap is also a reminiscence and homage to the early days of OLAP databases, where great products like Applix TM/1 or MIS Alea enabled business users to build expressive data models with dimension, cubes and complex business logic in just a few minutes our hours.
-Unfortunately, these products have grown up to complex and very expensive client-server database technologies, all striving for the ultimate performance on mass data processing and high number of concurrent users.
+Unfortunately, these products have grown up to complex and expensive client-server database technologies, all striving for the ultimate performance on mass data processing and high number of concurrent users - there is no small and cheap MOLAP database anymore.

 In contrast, TinyOlap is intended to stay **free, simple and focussed** on client-side planning, budgeting, calculations and analysis purposes.
 TinyOlap provides sub-second response for most queries (see limitations below) and supports instant *dimensional modelling* - e.g., adding new members to dimensions or adding new calculations.

-To support at least some kind of **multiuser scenarios**, TinyOlap provides a very simple, file-based asynchronous data synchronization between multiple users and instances of a database.
-If you have shared drive, it even becomes a no-brainer.
-In addition, a TinyOlap database can also directly act as a web server to serve a small group of users for simple use cases (see limitations).

-## Some Background Remarks
-TinyOlap is written in plain Python.
-Not a clever idea for a database, you might think.
-And you're right, TinyOlap is not as fast as comparable commercial OLAP databases like IBM's TM/1, Jedox's Palo, Infor's BI OLAP or SAP HANA.
-Especially TinyOlap is not intended to replace such solution.

-But **TinyOlap is fast enough** for most use cases (especially when we talk about planning).
-While being made of simple Python arrays, dicts and sets only, TinyOlap is even **impressively fast**.
-That said, TinyOlap is not intended to be used for any kind of mass data processing, also because it's not super memory efficient.

-But TinyOlap has another huge advantage over the mentioned commercial products. **You can write your business logic in beautiful Python** and enjoy the [pythonic way](https://www.udacity.com/blog/2020/09/what-is-pythonic-style.html). of coding great applications.

-Please check and play with the provided samples.

-**Multi-user support?** TinyOlap is not a client-server database, it resides in your current Python process and persists to an SQLite database file.
-But through the included (optional) web-API, using the great [Fast-API](https://fastapi.tiangolo.com), you can also build applications that can serve some handfull of users.